 While the above list isn’t complete, it provides an idea of what expenses you can’t have reimbursed with an HRA.

-If an HRA doesn’t cover all the healthcare items your employees need or you simply want to boost your HRA benefit, you can offer a health stipend.
+Suppose an HRA doesn’t cover all the healthcare items your employees need, or you simply want to enhance your HRA benefit.
+In that case, you can supplement it with a health stipend.

 A health stipend works similarly to an HRA.
-It allows you to reimburse your employees for medical care costs, including out-of-pocket expenses and health insurance premiums.
-But a health stipend is less federally-regulated.
+It allows you to give your employees a contribution for medical care costs, including out-of-pocket expenses and health insurance premiums.
+However, a health stipend is less federally regulated.
 So, you can use a stipend to reimburse more medical services and items than the IRS allows.

-For example, a weight loss program isn’t an HRA-eligible expense unless it’s doctor-supervised and the employee provides a medical determination letter.
-But with a health stipend, you can reimburse an employee for a general weight loss program without a doctor’s note.
+For example, a weight loss program isn’t an HRA-eligible expense unless it’s doctor-supervised and the employee provides a letter of medical necessity.
+But with a health stipend, you can give an employee money for a general weight loss program without a doctor’s note.

 Below are some other key features of a health stipend:

-Lastly, you can offer a stipend alongside any type of HRA or medical insurance plan to cover additional healthcare costs.
-This makes a stipend a flexible addition to your benefits package without any extra compliance regulations.
+You can offer a stipend alongside any type of HRA or medical insurance plan to cover additional healthcare costs, making it a flexible addition to your employee benefits package without having to comply with any extra federal regulations.

-If you’re ready to offer your employees an HRA or health stipend, PeopleKeep by Remodel Health can help!
-Our health benefits administration software makes setting up perks for your organization quick and easy.
-Schedule a call with us today to see how we can help get you started.
+If you’re ready to offer your employees an HRA, PeopleKeep by Remodel Health can help!
+Our HRA administration software makes setting up personalized health benefits for your organization quick and easy.
+Schedule a call with us today to learn how we can get you started.